SNBSLibs/Licensing.ActivationKeys/README.md

+**Anybody using this library is kindly asked to visit [issue #9](https://github.com/SNBSLibs/Licensing.ActivationKeys/issues/9) and comment it to tell me if renewal keys support is worth adding.
+Waiting for your votes!**

 # Licensing library from SNBS

 Free.
 Easy to use.
 No license files. **Everything is XML-documented in the code, so IntelliSense can show you all info about any member.**